GTrialonis/chatgpt-retrieval/README.md

-# chatgpt-retrieval
-# chatGPT-interface.py <-- I have created an interface to interact with ChatGPT and with my files
+### From chatgpt-retrieval choose the 'chatGPT-interface.py', a stand-alone script, to interact with your files, with the files in the data folder and with the Internet.

 # chatgpt.py <-- You can interact as above but on your IDE terminal or system terminal

+### This project combines with another script, which is not included here, the 'task-toDo4.py'
+### ------------------------------------------------------------

 Simple script to use ChatGPT on your own files.